heera/lab/README.md

 }
 ```

 Now save the file as `Fixture.php` in your tests directory.
+It is important to note that because we have not configured any global or local setup logic, this is essentially an "empty" fixture.
 Now we can run `php lab.php` in the lab directory and see our results.

 ![A screenshot showing basic lab output](https://dl.dropbox.com/u/31068853/lab_example_empty_fixture.png)

 ### A Simple Assertion

-Lab includes a library which is easily accessible through a number of helper methods.
-One of the classes in that library is the `Assert` class.
+Lab includes a library which is easily accessible through a few shorthand helper functions.
+One of the classes in that library is the `Assertion` class.
 You can create assertions in Lab by using the `assert()` function.

 By default, assertions will attempt to parse additional meaning about the values you provide.
-So for example if you provide a string that looks like a callback, e.g. `MyClass::myMethod` then Lab will treat it as such.
-We can see this by adding a new test to the `tests` key in our current fixture:
+So for example if you provide a string that looks like a method call, e.g. `MyClass::myMethod` then Lab will treat it as such.
+We can see this by adding a new test to the `tests` key for our existing empty fixture:

 ```php
 'tests' => [